FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/compute_instance_v2.html.markdown

 * `volume_type` - (Optional) Currently, the value can be `SSD` (ultra-I/O disk type),
     `SAS` (high I/O disk type), or `SATA` (common I/O disk type)

 * `boot_index` - (Optional) The boot index of the volume.
-It defaults to 0.
+It defaults to 0, which indicates that it's a system disk.
 Changing this creates a new server.

 * `destination_type` - (Optional) The type that gets created.
 Possible values are "volume" and "local".
 Changing this creates a new server.